System Design Space

 About the author

-Egor Rogov is a PostgreSQL expert working at Postgres Professional.
-Author of courses on PostgreSQL administration and development, active participant in the PostgreSQL community.
-The book is based on many years of teaching and consulting experience.
+Egor Rogov is a PostgreSQL expert at Postgres Professional, an author of PostgreSQL administration and development courses, and an active member of the PostgreSQL community.
+The book distills years of teaching, consulting, and explaining difficult mechanisms in approachable language.

 Related chapters